 My sons attended Webster School in the 1990’s.
 We felt that the small elementary school had very caring teachers.
 It seemed that the school resonated with the heart of supportive and nurturing education.

-There were two teachers for each of the grade levels of first through third.
+There were two teachers for each of the grade levels of first through third grade.
 Mrs. Ballenger taught Kindergarten in a large addition on the end of the south hall.
-There were also several teachers that worked in the building from the AEA, traveling from school to school.
-The support staff, the janitor and cooks were very considerate and the kids treated them like family.
+There were also several teachers whom worked in the building from the AEA, traveling from school to school.
+The support staff, the janitor and cooks were very considerate and the kids considered them as family.
 The office on the corner of the two wings was where a very organized secretary and nurturing principal kept things running smoothly.
 These people will always be very special to me as they helped me navigate the world of parenting.

-A funny thing that happened that I felt could only happen in Pella, was my oldest son was left off of the class list on the first day of kindergarten.
+A funny thing happened that I believe would only happen in Pella, was my oldest son was left off of the class list on the first day of kindergarten!
+This has been a family chuckle since that day.
 We registered him when the time came in August but since our Dutch name is usually associated with the private Christian School across town, it was thought that through family pressure it would never happen for him to attend public school.
 So, just a bit of excitement on the first day!

-Webster School embraced parent participation.
-As that first year progressed, the kindergarten field trip was a “farm visit to our home”.
+Webster School embraced parent participation and we really enjoyed that.
+As our first year in the school system progressed, the kindergarten field trip was a “farm visit to our home”.
 A day we will always treasure.
-After a caring neighbor invited me to become involved I joined the PTO.
-I eventually became a chair person on the Parent Teachers Organization board during the years our boys were in Webster School.
+Our neighbor, Kate invited me to become involved with the PTO.
+I eventually became a chair person on the Parent Teachers Organization board serving during the years our boys were in Webster School.